aliabbas-2012/post-micro-service/readme.md

 }
 ```

-Visit Lumen documentation for more info about [Service Provider](https://lumen.laravel.com/docs/5.5/providers).

 ### Step 4: Create Fractal Transformer
 Fractal provides a presentation and transformation layer for complex data output, the like found in RESTful APIs, and works really well with JSON.
 Think of this as a view layer for your JSON/YAML/etc.